bpatra/personal-blog/_posts/2020-05-02-getting-started-with-quantum-programming-with-q-and-quantum-katas.md

 <h2>An overview of Quantum Katas</h2>

-{% include image-align-right.html imageurl='/assets/images/legacy-wp-content/2020/05/K1PL_Berlin_2018-09-16_Female_Kata_108-177x300.jpg' caption="The name kata comes from martial arts and karate.
+{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2020/05/K1PL_Berlin_2018-09-16_Female_Kata_108-177x300.jpg' caption="The name kata comes from martial arts and karate.
 It's a discipline originally aimed at practicing the execution of a movement until perfection.
-Image source Wikipedia." %}
+Image source Wikipedia." position_class="image-right"%}

 Quantum Katas is a series of tutorials and exercises provided by Microsoft.
 They come with the form of small challenges that you need to solve using the Q# programming language.
 They guide you progressively from the very beginning to advanced and hard problems on quantum computing.